Hewlett Packard Enterprise Co at Barclays Global Technology, Med

-Hello.
-Thank you for joining us here.
-Tim Long, IT hardware, comm equipment analyst here at Barclays.
-Happy to have Hewlett Packard Enterprise here with today.
-Tarek, CFO.
-Relatively new still, but really appreciate the time.
-And maybe we'll just start off with something a little bit high level.
-I mean it's obviously the hardware space kind of had some really good times 1 year or 2 ago, and a little bit more challenges.
-So maybe if you can just talk a little bit high level about kind of what you guys are seeing from a demand environment across the main markets.
+Hello, everybody.
+Tim Long here at Barclays.
+Thank you for joining us for this fireside chat with HP Enterprise.
+We have Pete Ungaro with us, who is General Manager for the high-performance computing and mission-critical solutions group.

-Tarek A. Robbiati - Hewlett Packard Enterprise Company - Executive VP & CFO
+Pete did come over from the Cray acquisition a year or so ago.
+And we're really looking forward to the discussion.
+Before we start, I'm going to throw it over to Marcus to read a quick disclosure.

-Certainly.
-So first of all, thank you, Tim, for having me here with you today.
-Very glad to be here at the Barclays conference.
-I think it's a great way to start our discussion.
-And particularly, when you look at fiscal year '17 and '18 and what that meant for the whole IT hardware space.
-When you look at those 2 years, tax reform has played a key role.
-And there w
+Marcus L. Kupferschmidt - Hewlett Packard Enterprise Company - Director of IR and Business Intelligence

-Hewlett Packard Enterprise Co at Barclays Global Technology, Media and Telecommunications Conference Transcript
+Hewlett Packard Enterprise Co at Barclays Global Technology, Media and Telecommunications Conference (Virtual) Transcript

 |Access to All Earning Calls and Stock Analysis